 Download the plumeria flower templates via the freebie vault below!

 Download these free templates by signing up via the form below.
-If you are already a member, log in right here and find it by searching Plumeria.
+If you are already a member, log in right here and find it by searching Plumeria or design #18.
 Need help entering the vault?
 Read this helpful post here.

 New to paper flowers?
 Be sure to check out my full mega supply list here!